georgiavining/SeaIce-Extent-Prediction-ML/README.md

 - Lit review on other methods (time series?)

-Note: need to check if I can use scikit-learn module --> otherwise, will need to implement the Linear Regression model manually
+Note: need to check if I can use scikit-learn package --> otherwise, will need to implement the Linear Regression model manually